RogerThatTan/Project-5_Universus_Tourism_Webtech/README.md

 ---

-Universus Tourism is a website that was developed for the Web Technologies course at AIUB.
-In this project, I developed the tourist/traveller frontend using the MVC framework, along with HTML, CSS, JavaScript, API, and MySQL.
+<p alignment=justify>Universus Tourism is a website that was developed for the Web Technologies course at AIUB.
+In this project, I developed the tourist/traveller frontend using the MVC framework, along with HTML, CSS, JavaScript, API, and MySQL.</p>

 ---